ForgeRock/appAuthHelper/README.md

  - endSessionEndpoint - Full URL to the OP end session endpoint
  - resourceServers - Optional map of resource server urls to the scopes which they require.
 Map values are space-delimited list of scopes requested by this RP for use with this RS.
 If not specified, no tokens will be automatically included in any network request.
  - extras - Optional simple map of additional key=value pairs you would like to pass to the authorization endpoint.
- - tokensAvailableHandler - function to be called when tokens are first available
+ - tokensAvailableHandler - function to be called once tokens are available - either from the browser storage or newly fetched
  - interactionRequiredHandler - optional function to be called when the user needs to interact with the OP; for example, to log in.
  - renewCooldownPeriod [default: 1] - Minimum time (in seconds) between requests to the OP for token renewal attempts
  - oidc [default: true] - indicate whether or not you want to get back an id_token